smaremanda/add-in-docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 The add-in should contain additional error checks, plus logic to catch and explain or show edge cases.
 For example, if a Project Web App instance has 1000 projects with an average duration of five days and average cost of $2400, and the active project is the only one that has a duration longer than 20 days, the cost and work comparison would be skewed.
 That could be shown with a frequency graph.
 You could add options to display duration, compare similar length projects, or compare projects from the same or different departments.
 Or, add a way for the user to select from a list of fields to display.

 For other queries of the  **ProjectData** service, there are limits to the length of the query string, which affects the number of steps that a query can take from a parent collection to an object in a child collection.
 For example, a two-step query of **Projects** to **Tasks** to task item works, but a three-step query such as **Projects** to **Tasks** to **Assignments** to assignment item may exceed the default maximum URL length.
-For more information, see[Querying OData feeds for Project reporting data](http://msdn.microsoft.com/library/3eafda3b-f006-48be-baa6-961b2ed9fe01%28Office.15%29.aspx).
+For more information, see [Querying OData feeds for Project reporting data](http://msdn.microsoft.com/library/3eafda3b-f006-48be-baa6-961b2ed9fe01%28Office.15%29.aspx).

 If you modify the  **HelloProjectOData** add-in for production use, do the following steps: